Columbia College Awards

-This award is presented to the Columbia Engineering senior who by virtue of his or her willingness, energy, and leadership has significantly contributed to the cocurricular life of the School.
+This award is presented to the Columbia Engineering senior who by virtue of their willingness, energy, and leadership has significantly contributed to the cocurricular life of the School.

 School of Engineering and Applied Science Scholar Athlete Award

-This award is presented by the Office of the Dean to a graduating Columbia Engineering student who has distinguished himself or herself as a varsity athlete and scholar.
+This award is presented by the Office of the Dean to a graduating Columbia Engineering student who has distinguished themself as a varsity athlete and scholar.

 Bernard Jaffe Prize for the Encouragement of Inventiveness in Engineering